Buy Dethroning the King: The Hostile Takeover of Anheuser-Busch, an American Icon

 “They just completely missed the boat when eastern Europe opened up, and when there was growth in Latin America,” said Harry Schuhmacher.
 “They did have an early cue in China, but as far as the rest of the world, it really allowed SABMiller and then later InBev to just take all of those opportunities.
 That was just the culture.
 It was a Midwestern culture of conservatism, insularity and cronyism.”

 When I was hired, Anheuser-Busch had long been the biggest brewery in the world.
-But in the short time I worked there, it slipped a few notches:
+But in the short time I worked there, it slipped two notches:

 In 2004, Anheuser-Busch, whose employees had long boasted about working for the world’s largest brewer, abruptly lost that title.
 AmBev, whose proposals for global domination Anheuser had shunned, announced that March that it would merge with Belgian brewing giant Interbrew in an $11.4 billion deal to create the world’s top brewer by volume.
 SABMiller outstripped Anheuser in size not long afterward …